TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 including supported escape sequences, and the ``r`` ("raw") prefix that disables most escape sequence processing.

-Strings may also be created from other objects using the :class:`str` constructor.
+Strings may also be created kutoka other objects using the :class:`str` constructor.

 Since there is no separate "character" type, indexing a string produces